 Being able to write like this, to hibernate, to be happy at home without needing anything to be different, to spend little time and energy “out there” and let it instead focus on “in here” at home, has felt as though I am doing what I came here to do in this life.
 It has been so incredibly satisfying to feel the passion AND have enough energy and capacity to follow the impulse.
 I know it will keep changing and for these past few months, it’s felt like a gift.

-My article is scheduled to be published in the summer edition of JOPPPAH.
+My article was published in the summer edition of JOPPPAH.

 I’m now working on an article for a medical journal about trauma as a risk factor for type 1 diabetes.
-We’ll see who is willing to publish (hopefully someone will be).
+We’ll see who is willing to publish (2020 December update: Covid happened so we’ll see when it’s time to try again).

 Each one of these “flowers” feels so remarkable.
 Beautiful.
 Meaningful.
 Extraordinary.